2014 NPSL season

-The 2014 National Premier Soccer League season was the 102nd season of FIFA-sanctioned soccer in the United States, and the 12th season of the NPSL.
+The 2014 NPSL season was the 102nd season of FIFA-sanctioned soccer in the United States, and the 12th season of the National Premier Soccer League.
 The season began in May 2014.
 RVA Football Club were the defending champions, having won their first NPSL title the previous season.

 Changes from 2013

 The league added a new Northwest Conference in the West Region in 2014.
 The league also split the Great Lakes Conference into two separate conferences, Great Lakes East and Great Lakes West.
 The Mid-Atlantic Conference was split in two with teams from Virginia and Maryland staying within the Conference and moving to the Northeast Region (including defending Champion RVA Football Club) and the remaining teams forming the new South Atlantic Conference.
 The Atlantic Conference was also renamed the North Atlantic Conference.
 The following changes regarding team relocation, rebranding, or expansion are effective for the 2014 NPSL season: